 Netflix’s third season of Stranger Things, referred to as Stranger Things 3, officially launched on July 4th, and it has been wildly popular since its release.
 The Netflix original series was viewed by roughly 40.7 million household accounts just four days after it aired, and about 18.2 million completed the season within that same time frame.
-Additionally, the season has received positive reviews among most critics and viewers.
+Additionally, the season has received positive reviews from most critics and viewers.
 Fans of the Stranger Things series grew attached to the bustling, retro Starcourt Mall as well as newly established characters.
 Although slightly different from the past seasons, the third installment is a vast improvement from season two, and there are three elements that I feel help bring the story to life.

 NOTE: This post may contain spoilers.